aduprat/james-project/src/site/markdown/server/manage-webadmin.md

  - The `user` entry represent the quota limit allowed for this specific user.
  - The `computed` entry represent the quota limit applied for this user, resolved from the upper values.

-Note that `quota` objectcan contain a fixed value, an empty value (null) or an unlimited value (-1):
+Note that `quota` object can contain a fixed value, an empty value (null) or an unlimited value (-1):

 ```
 {"count":52,"size":42}